gooddata/gooddata-ui-sdk/libs/sdk-backend-bear/api/sdk-backend-bear.api.md

 import { IWidgetDefinition } from '@gooddata/sdk-model';
 import { NotAuthenticated } from '@gooddata/sdk-backend-spi';
 import { NotAuthenticatedHandler } from '@gooddata/sdk-backend-spi';
+import { ReferenceConverter as ReferenceConverter_2 } from './convertors/fromBackend/ReferenceConverter.js';
 import { VisualizationProperties } from '@gooddata/sdk-model';

 // @public